jakilevy/freespace-multisite/README.md

 Our current site is hosted on WP Engine.

-We would like to setup the domain to be a wildcard domain, so every new site will http://support.wpengine.com/how-to-add-new-sites-with-different-domains-in-wordpress-multisite/
+We would like to setup the domain to be a wildcard domain, so every new site will have its own freespace.io domain (*.freespace.io/) http://support.wpengine.com/how-to-add-new-sites-with-different-domains-in-wordpress-multisite/

 We need :